zpoint/CPython-Internals/Interpreter/code/code.md

 > an integer that combines a number of boolean flags about the function

+**co_consts**

+> This is a tuple of all constants used in the function, like integers, strings, and booleans.
+It is used by the LOAD_CONST opcode, which takes an argument indicating the index in the co_consts tuple to load from.

 **co_names**

 > A tuple of strings used in the code object as attributes, global variable names, and imported names.
 Opcodes that use one of these names (e.g., LOAD_ATTR) take as an argument an integer index into this tuple.
 These are in order of first use.